AdomSVK/simbios_outbreak/README.md

 # simbios_outbreak
-Project simbios repository for research about corona virus
+Project simbios repository for research about corona virus.